mgramin/mgramin.github.io/content/posts/database-as-code.md

 It's been six years, and nowadays, it's hard to find a project that doesn't follow these rules (at least the first three).
 There are a lot of [database migration tools](https://github.com/mgramin/awesome-db-tools#migration-tools) and ways to integrate it with your VCS and your CI/CD pipeline.
 And it's really great.

-However, I've always been interested in a few things:
+However, I've always been excited about a few things:

 - Database code is not only "scripts with changes".
 It's also DML and all kinds of SQL scripts
 - In addition to DBA's, there are many kinds of data people who intensively work with databases and use SQL